BTFLV/tt05-btflv-8bit-fp-adder/README.md

 ## Notes

-I read about Tinytapeout 3 Days before Tapeout 05, so this was done in 2 nights.
+I read about Tinytapeout 3 days before Tapeout 05, so this was done in 2 nights.
 The code is far from perfect and maybe there are some bugs.
-But i wanted to test a Tapeout before developing a Risc V MCU for Tapeout 06.
+But i wanted to test a tapeout before developing a Risc V MCU for Tapeout 06.